opendistro-for-elasticsearch/k-NN/README.md

 ## Basic Usage

 * Creating KNN index
-You can create a KNN type index by specifying codec as *KNNCodec* and mark the particular field as of type ‘*knn_vector’*.
+You could  create a KNN type index by specifying codec as *KNNCodec* and mark the particular field as of type ‘*knn_vector’*.
 The following code creates a KNN index with fields my_vector1, my_vector2, my_vector3 as knn types.
 The knn type field accepts array of float.

 ```